ProfDavisSmith/QuestionsWeHave/README.md

 - [ ] The two papers by Davis Smith concerning Libertarianism will be merged into one.
 - [ ] More glossary entries and definitions will be added.
+- [ ] Content from Muslim Philosophers will be added (integrated into multiple sections, likely al-Kindi, Ibn Sina, and al-Ghazali).
 - [ ] Content for Mohist Epistemology/Philosophy will be added (likely as additional content in several places).
 - [ ] Content for Nahuatl Philosophy will be added (Universal Monism, likely in the Existence of God sections).
 - [ ] Content for Indian Philosophy will be added.